Nitrof78/Poverty_Ratio_VS_Government_Expenditure/README.md

 df.head()
 ```
 Please note that, if you modified the indicators taken into account, several steps of data cleaning will also have to be updated.
+## Test file update
+You can add or delete any scenario you want.
+Just be sure to keep same column names.
+In case you've integrated new indicators, you'll have to modify this file accordingly and update the code.

 ## Current results
 In its present configuration, the anlysis shows strongest (negative) correlation of poverty ratio with Education and Health Expenditure, without solving the question about wether Education and Health lead to less poverty, or if less poverty gives more latitude for Health and Education Expenditures.
 Some exploratory leads would be to study results by region or similar countries and use historical data to understand the link between the indicators and poverty ratio.